illegal-instruction-co/illegal-instruction-co/README.md

 When I write code, I prefer to focus on algorithms rather than syntax.
 I try to make my projects modular and easily extensible.
 My favorite programming languages are C++ and Lua, and my favorite areas are game development and low-level programming.
+Even i got really bad math :)

 I'm a die-hard Windows fan and most of my previous work has been on Windows.
 However, recently I've started to work on Linux